Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 I’ve used a big and bulky gas powered weed eater for years now, and while it gets the job done, I’m the only one that can get it started.
+If you need to use this to trim tall branches, this transforming chair that turns into a stepstool might be useful too.
 The kids and my girlfriend either don’t understand the concept of “Choke”, or they just can’t pull the cord right – either way, it’s me that ends up being the one running the trimmer.
+If you’re job needs a bit more power, head on over to our RYOBI One+ 10″ Lithium 18v chain saw review.
+This simple fact has always kept me looking for the best string trimmer.
 When the rep from Homelite sent me a battery operated RYOBI trimmer (Homelite actually makes the RYOBI branded outdoor tools), I didn’t know what to expect.
+Compare this to the Mantis 9″ electric tiller/cultivator review.
+If sometimes you need to do yardwork as the sun’s going down, check out our Quirky PowerShell folding work light review.
+You may also check our guide on the best tools, so you can learn more about other available tools.

 The fact that the battery is 24V is also really nice – I’ve used an 18V trimmer at a friend’s house before, and it’s torque was so low it was comical.
 With this 24V powerhouse, you don’t have anything to worry about in that regard – there’s a small area on the side of my house I always forget to do until it’s really overgrown; I’m talking vines climbing up the house, and weeds that start to look like trees.
 Normally I have to get my large hedge shears to get some of the growth, but the RYOBI 24V Trimmer ripped through everything without fail.